 viii.
 The Value of Virtues and the Virtue of Values

-In creating the Fellowship philosophy I had no intention of cobbling together a collection of platitudes that would be presumptuously intended as a replacement of the Eight Virtues.
+In creating the Fellowship philosophy I had no intention of cobbling together a collection of platitudes that would be presumptuously intended as a replacement of the Eight Virtues of The Avatar.
 I knew there would be those who would accuse me of doing just that, no matter what philosophy I developed!
-I hereby wish to state that The Fellowship fully supports the Eight Virtues, and as one who has endeavored to follow their example I can personally assure thee of their immeasurable worth.
+I hereby wish to state that The Fellowship fully supports the Eight Virtues of the Avatar, and as one who has endeavored to follow their example I can personally assure thee of their immeasurable worth.

 ix.
 The Triad of Inner Strength

 The Triad of Inner Strength is a rigorous mental discipline.
 It takes concentrated effort to apply this triad of values to thy life.
 But in doing so thou will see a change in thy life so significant that thou shalt no longer be able to look at the world in the same way again.

 The first value of The Triad Of Inner Strength is expressed as “Strive For Unity.”
 People apply this value to their lives by working together to achieve that which shall benefit everyone in a state of mutual cooperation.
 We have seen by the parable of “The Old Man and the Bandits” how Unity is essential.
 If we are not working together then we are certainly working against each other.